tombrille/svelteplot/src/routes/marks/grid/+page.md

 </Plot>
 ```

-In the following bar chart we put two grids, one below the bars and one above:
+In the following bar chart, we put two grids, one below the bars and one above:

 ```svelte live
 <script>